oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

 Changes to configuration properties of database and host targets invariably happen, typically because of common events like patches and upgrades.
 At some point a change to one component can affect the overall system in a negative way.
 Detecting the root cause becomes paramount.
 With Configuration Management, one can continuously monitor and track configuration drifts of targets against the reference configuration.
 Enterprise Manger automatically collects a comprehensive set of configuration properties of all managed targets across the datacenter and cloud.

 With Compliance Management, one can run automated, continuous security checks based on industry standards and best practices, such as the Center for Internet Security (CIS), Security Technical Implementation Guide (STIG), Payment Card Industry Data Security Standard (PCI DSS), and Health Insurance Portability and Accountability Act (HIPAA).
-Reinforce industry standards such as STIG and CIS with custom policies to protect against threats, providing a secure databases and hosts for applications.
-These security checks provide a compliance score to depict the overall compliance of targets against an industry standard benchmark.
+Reinforce industry standards such as STIG and CIS with custom policies to protect against threats, providing secure databases and hosts for applications.
+These security checks provide a compliance score to depict the overall compliance of targets against an industry-standard benchmark.

 ### Objectives